Here are some things to think about in your sophomore year if you are interested in concentrating in economics.

 Intermediate Micro and Macro Theory: (Ec 1010a/1011a, Ec 1010b/1011b)

 Since many Ec electives have an intermediate theory prereq, you should take Ec 1010a/1011a and Ec 1010b/1011b your sophomore year (see the FAQs linked on the Concentration Requirements page for how the 1010 and 1011 courses differ).
 For those of you taking Ec 10 as sophomores, note that you can take Ec 1010a in the spring after completing Ec 10a.
-Also, remember that you must receive an average GPA of at least 2.5 (B-/C+) in your two intermediate theory classes, otherwise you will be required to take Ec 975 (Theory Review).
+Also, remember that you must receive at least a B- in each of your two intermediate theory classes, otherwise you will be required to take Ec 975 (Theory Review).

 Econometrics: (Ec 1123/1126)

-Given the highly applied nature of many sections of sophomore tutorial, we recommend that you take econometrics sophomore year (see the FAQ page -- coming soon! -- for how Ec 1123 and 1126 differ).
-You can take both classes for credit.
+Given the highly applied nature of many sections of sophomore tutorial, we recommend (but don't require) that you take econometrics sophomore year.

 Sophomore Tutorial: (Ec 970)

-Most of you will take sophomore tutorial during sophomore year, but if you have not completed the pre-reqs by then (Ec 10, math, stats, and intermediate theory), you will have to enroll as juniors.
-Ec 970 will be offered during Fall semester for the first time in Fall 2014.
+Most of you will take sophomore tutorial during your sophomore spring.
+However, if you have not completed the pre-reqs by then (Ec 10, Stats, Ec 1010a/1011a), you can take the course as a junior.
+Ec 970 is offered during Fall semester, during which it's mostly taken by juniors (and some seniors).

 Planning your concentration is not simply a matter of making a wish list of classes.
 Timing is everything.
-Bear in mind the progression of courses; e.g.,math before intermediate theory before many electives; statistics before econometrics before sophomore tutorial.
-Some courses also may conflict, or have limited enrollment, and many are offered only every 2 to 3 years.
+Bear in mind the progression of courses.
+For example, math before intermediate theory before many electives; statistics before econometrics; statistics and intermediate micro before sophomore tutorial.
+Some courses also may conflict, or have limited enrollment, and some are not offered every year.
 So although having a plan is important, don't get too wedded to a specific set of classes, since course offerings may change.

 Here are some questions you should consider as you think through your plan of study: